 Welcome to the Polk County Assessors Office Web Site

-The Polk County Board of Tax Assessors meeting are held on Wedensdays at 9:30AM at the Administration Building, 144 West Ave, Cedartown, GA 30125
+The Polk County Board of Tax Assessors meets on the first Wednesday of each month at 9:30AM at the Administration Building, 144 West Ave, Cedartown, GA 30125.
+Please call 770-749-2108 if you need to be placed on the agenda.

 PUBLIC NOTICE